 effectiveness, or data reporting accuracy concerns are identified during the

-visit, the LEA must undertake actions to address them and may be subject to
+visit, the district must undertake actions to address them and may be subject to

 additional sanctions and interventions.

-information about monitoring and interventions activities for LEAs, updates to
+information about monitoring and interventions activities for districts, updates to

 the PMI webpage, and information on the Intervention and Stage Activity Manager

 (ISAM) application will be shared through the PMI Division listserv.
 Visit